Enzymes are biological catalyst which speed up a chemical

 The sum of all biochemical reactions going on within a living organism is

-called metabolism Or The set of biochemical reactions that occur in living
+called metabolism The set of biochemical reactions that occur in living

-organisms in order to maintain life is called metabolism, that terms metabolism
+organisms to maintain life is called metabolism, the term metabolism

-is derived from Greek word meaning '' Change the concept of metabolism use of
+is derived from the Greek word meaning '' Change the concept of metabolism use of

 all given by Lbn-e-Natees who stated that the body and its parts always